mrtrunghieu1/Vietnamese_stock_prediction/README.md

 ```

-Next, navigate to the stocks of companies
+Next, navigate to the stocks of companies.
 Notice the structure of data folder.

 ![img.png](img.png)